hieuwu/multimedia-player/README.md

 # Overview:
-A desktop application built with WPF allow you to play song or video.
-I made this project in Windows Programming courses in university.
+A desktop application built with WPF allows you to play song or video.
+I made this project in Windows Programming course.
 You guys can use this as a reference source.
 Do not copy for other purposes.
 # Contributors:
 <ul>
   <li>1712393 Trịnh Hoàng Khánh Duy</li>